-All projects which make it through the pre-selection for IDFA Forum will be asked to fill out a second form.
-This second form is available on September 9; the deadline for submitting it is September 12.
-For DocLab Forum and Arts & Culture projects, the form is available on September 2 and the deadline for submitting it is September 6.
+All projects that make it through the pre-selection for IDFA Forum will be asked to fill out a second form.
+This second form is available on August 31; the deadline for submitting it is September 3.
+For DocLab Forum and Arts & Culture projects, the form is available on August 24 and the deadline for submitting it is August 28.
 To fill out the entry form for this phase, the following information is required:

 - This excel sheet allows you to provide a finance plan (differentiating between requested, confirmed, and still required finance).
-If you are selected, this information will be printed in the Forum catalogue.
+If you are selected, this information will be listed in our password-protected online catalogue.

 - Confirmed financing in place provided by broadcasters, film institutions or other financiers: You have to specify the investor and provide a contact person and contact details.
 It may seem like you are asked to do this twice, but for us it is important that you fill out the credit details of all confirmed financing.

 - You need to provide letters of commitment from of all types of financing.
 Letters of commitment from broadcasters and financiers need to be in English and signed.